-Beneath any kind of “technical skill”, ritual, or occult book-learning, what’s most foundational about magic is a worldview — living in a reality where the magic of everything is as obvious as light or air or soil.
-(Which, yes, does then open up the possibilities of farming and sailing and mining and so on, but those are tertiary concerns.)
+What’s most foundational about magic is a worldview — living in a reality where the magic of everything is as obvious as light or air or soil.

 Here are seven stories that I consider part of my own magic curriculum, fictions that crystallized and gave shape to insights I've found important and helpful.